phelisa2020/chocolate-app/readme.md

     qty int);
 ```

+## Run the app

+To run the app do an: `npm install` followed by `npm start`.

 ## JavaScript  dependencies

 You will need Axios, Handlebars JS & lodash JavaScript dependencies.
+To integrate Teachable Maching into this project.

 ### Handlebars